MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-use-duplicate-detection-when-creating-and-updating-records.md

 ---
-title: "Sample: Use duplicate detection when creating and updating records (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Use duplicate detection when creating and updating records (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Sample demonstrating how to detect duplicate records when when creating and updating entity records." ms.custom: "" ms.date: 11/15/2017